ethandoug1/BI/README.md

 I created a server and established a database using Microsoft Azure.
 Sample sales data was used to populate the database.

 ## Server
+I called the server 'example' for the purpose of this task

 ![Image](Azure_Server.PNG)

 ## Database
+I called the database portfolioDB

 ![Image](Azure_Database.PNG)

 ## Schema and Tables